WHAT SERVICES DOES DEMENTIA WELLINGTON OFFER?

 MEET THE TEAM

-We have a team of seven staff working across the Wellington region.
-Liz, Sarah, Emma, Mel, and Sheena are our Dementia Advisors, while in the office we have our Chief Executive Anne, our Office Manger Dinithi, and our Communications and Marketing Advisor Kirsty.
+We have a team of nine staff working across the Wellington region.
+Liz, Sarah, Emma, Mel, Sheena and Jackie are our Dementia Advisors, while in the office we have our Chief Executive Anne, our Office Manger Dinithi, and our Fundraising Manager Rachael.

 HOW WE ARE FUNDED